-- 1. Teachers will be required to pass a test of teaching ability to earn a Maryland license (e.g., PPAT, edTPA) no later than 5 years after implementation of legislation.
-This requirement applies to all teachers including alternative preparation programs except those who are teaching CTE courses.
+1. Teachers will be required to pass a test of teaching ability to earn an initial Maryland license (e.g., PPAT, edTPA) no later than 5 years after implementation of legislation.
+This requirement applies to all new teachers, including alternative preparation programs, except those who are teaching CTE courses.
 Teachers coming from out of state must pass the assessment within 18 months of being hired by a Maryland district or hold an active National Board Certification.
-After sufficient data has been collected that demonstrates that one assessment is more valuable than another, the State should adjust the licensure requirement - 2.
-Teachers will be required to pass State-specific exams of teacher mastery of reading and content that will be at least on par with the rigor of Massachusetts for elementary education (K-6) and for the middle and high school grade levels by a date certain. - 3.
-The competencies laid out in Element 2a, Design Assumption 1 will also be assessed through a newly developed tool.
+After sufficient data has been collected that demonstrates that one assessment is more valuable than another, the State should adjust the licensure requirement.